 If you’re selling a home and are aware of a non functioning septic system in the yard, you need to disclose this to potential buyers.
-It may be less of a concern in a strong sellers market, but ensure that you’re working with the best Guelph realtors who knows the ins and outs of the area.
+It may be less of a concern in a strong sellers market, but ensure that you’re working with the best Guelph real estate agents who knows the ins and outs of the area.

 This also applies to wells that are no longer in service (de-commission).
 These were an older water source, but homes now connect to municipal sources.

 How much does it cost to replace a septic system?

 The price that you should expect to pay for the system and installation will vary widely depending on the size of the home, soil conditions and the type of system you require or decide to go with.

 Replacing a septic system is similar to buying a car: you need to consider how you will use it.
 Most basic residential systems will range in price between $10,000 and $25,000.

 Typical replacement costs are higher depending on how much soil damage there is.
 As well, the specific site conditions that you need to restores after construction.